winstonjs/node-loggly/README.md

 ```

 ### Logging Objects to JSON Enabled Loggly Inputs
-It is also possible to log complex objects using the new JSON capabilities of loggly.
+It is also possible to log complex objects using the new JSON capabilities of Loggly.
 To enable JSON functionality in the client simply add 'json: true' to the configuration:

 ``` js
   var config = {